JacobChamie/SSHAIO/README.md

 This is a "shell" which can be used to do certain tasks on the Arduino microcontroller.
 For example: If you enter in the command: PIN 7 HIGH, pin 7 will turn on.
 PIN 7 LOW would turn it off.
+This is in Alpha, may be very buggy.

 AFILE or Action file command Version 0.0.2 Onwards
 --------------------------------------------------